-(1) The sponsor may be exempted from certain requirements set forth in this rule when one or more of the following are satisfied:

-(a) The sponsor is a governmental subdivision, or is a bona fide charitable organization conducting the event solely for charitable purposes:

-(b) The event will be attended by the public for no more than one day; or

-(c) The department determines that the given requirement(s) may be waived without creating a significant risk or threat of harm to public peace, health safety or to park resources.

-(2) In lieu of the fees charged under OAR 736-016-0023, the department may permit the sponsors to provide in-kind services or other value.

-(3) The department may stop the activity, and require the sponsor to clear the activity area of visitors, in the event of any emergency, significant law enforcement problem, or substantial threat to public safety arising from or affecting the activity.

-(4) No application or proposal for a non-traditional park activity permit will be considered by the department unless:

-(a) The sponsor or its principal representative is at least 21 years of age; and

-(b) The sponsor or sponsor-organization has satisfied all outstanding liabilities and requirements running to the department and arising out of any prior activity involving property under the jurisdiction of the department.

-(5) No permit agreement shall be transferable or assignable to any other sponsor, party or entity without the prior written approval from the department.
+- (1) The sponsor may be exempted from certain requirements set forth in this rule when one or more of the following are satisfied: - (a) The sponsor is a governmental subdivision, or is a bona fide charitable organization conducting the event solely for charitable pur- - (b) The event will be attended by the public for no more than one day; or - (c) The department determines that the given requirement(s) may be waived without creating a significant risk or threat of harm to public peace, health safety or to park resources. - (2) In lieu of the fees charged under OAR 736-016-0023, the department may permit the sponsors to provide in-kind services or - (3) The department may stop the activity, and require the sponsor to clear the activity area of visitors, in the event of any emergency, significant law enforcement problem, or substantial threat to public safety arising from or affecting the activity. - (4) No application or proposal for a non-traditional park activity permit will be considered by the department unless: - (a) The sponsor or its principal representative is at least 21 years - (b) The sponsor or sponsor-organization has satisfied all outstanding liabilities and requirements running to the department and arising out of any prior activity involving property under the jurisdiction of the department. - (5) No permit agreement shall be transferable or assignable to any other sponsor, party or entity without the prior written approval from the department.

-Stats.
-Implemented: ORS 390.111, ORS 390.121 & ORS 390.124 Hist.: PR 11-1981(Temp), f. & ef.
+Stat.
+Auth.: ORS 183 & ORS 390.124

+Hist.: PR 11-1981(Temp), f. & ef.
 6-26-81; PR 15-1981, f. & ef.
 11-20-81; PR 11-1986, f. & ef.
 7-9-86; PR 1-1990, f. & cert.
 5-14-90; PR 5-1992, f. & cert. ef.
-9-24-92
+9-24-